-Leaving your job and letting your spouse shoulder the burden of paying the bills on a single income is a huge responsibility – and not a very fair one to place on someone.
+Leaving your job and letting your partner (if you have one) shoulder the burden of paying the bills on a single income is a huge responsibility – and not a very fair one to place on someone.

 That said, if you dip into your savings or take retirement money early (such as from a 401k), you may be resentful years later if you have to work longer than you had originally planned to because you don’t have enough money saved up.

-Before you quit, talk to your employer or Human Resources department to get their recommendations on what options you have.
+Before you quit your job, talk to your employer or Human Resources department to get their recommendations on what options you have.

-For instance, perhaps you don’t need take all twelve weeks off at one time, but could just take one or two weeks per month to step in and help with your parent.
+For instance, perhaps you don’t need to take all 12 weeks off at one time, but could just take one or two weeks per month to step in and help with your parent.

-You would still be losing money since you won’t get paid while off work under the FMLA, but it’s not as big of a financial loss as it would be if you just quit your job outright.
+You would still be losing money since you won’t get paid while you are taking the time off, but it’s not as big of a financial loss as it would be if you just quit your job outright.

-Don’t refuse certain medical help for your parent, especially if they have an illness or injury.
+Don’t refuse medical help for your parent, especially if they have an illness or injury.
 Instead, the right thing to do is to establish communication with their doctors and to accompany them to all their appointments.
-Talk to their doctor about things you’ve noticed, such as certain symptoms.
+Talk to their doctor about things you’ve noticed, such as certain symptoms, behaviors, etc.

 You don’t necessarily need (or maybe can’t afford) a live-in nurse for your parents, and that’s okay.
 Just don’t avoid all medical assistance.

-If you have siblings, they may suggest they look after your parents for a few hours, days, or even weeks so you’re not doing everything yourself.
-Your neighbors, friends, and other family members could offer to step in as well.
+If you have siblings, hopefully they will volunteer to help you look after your parents for a few hours, days, or even weeks so that you’re not doing everything yourself.
+Your neighbors, close friends, and other family members could offer to step in as well.